farmOS/farmOS/docs/development/client.md

 $ cordova build android
 ```

-By default, the `build` command will produce a debugging APK (the same as running `cordova build android --debug`).
+By default, the `build` command will produce a debugging APK (equivalent to running `cordova build android --debug`).
 If you want to build a final release version, you'll need to add the `--release` flag, but you'll also need to use your keys for signing the APK (see ["Signing an App"](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#signing-an-app) in the Cordova docs for more details).

-The .apk can then be found at `path/to/farmos-native//platforms/android/app/build/outputs/apk`
+Both the debug and release APK's can then be found at `path/to/farmos-native/platforms/android/app/build/outputs/apk` after building.

 [//]: <> (TODO: Figure out signing the app for the Play Store and document here.)